 Four risks.
 Three of them quiet, one cinematic.
 Govern in that order.

-IP leakage sits a tier down: lower frequency, higher consequence when proprietary code, trade secrets, or unreleased product details land in model training pipelines.
-Regulatory exposure varies sharply by industry — HIPAA, PCI-DSS, GDPR, and financial services rules create compliance risk that is easy to underestimate when the tool looks harmless.
-Prompt injection is the rarest and the most cinematic: an attacker manipulating an AI agent with elevated access through a malicious document or email.
+IP leakage sits a tier below: lower frequency, higher consequence when proprietary code, trade secrets, or unreleased product details land in model training pipelines.
+Regulatory exposure varies sharply by industry — HIPAA, PCI-DSS, GDPR, and financial services rules create compliance risk that's easy to underestimate when the tool looks harmless.
+Prompt injection is the rarest and most cinematic: an attacker manipulating an AI agent with elevated access through a malicious document or email.
 Worth understanding.
-Not worth more governance effort than the first three until the first three are actually under control.
+Not worth more governance effort than the first three until those are actually under control.

 Signal: high paste volume into browser-based AI interfaces; support tickets that reveal public-model use on internal work.
 Controls that hold: enterprise accounts with training-data opt-out, data classification policy with named examples, browser-based DLP on managed devices.